UPDATED July 7, 2020, 1 P.M. EST

 Times like this remind us of our common humanity.
 Together, we must honor that humanity and step up to serve the greater good.

 Support the Greater Cleveland COVID-19 Rapid Response Fund

 A coalition of Northeast Ohio philanthropic partners have joined together to create the Greater Cleveland COVID-19 Rapid Response Fund to deploy resources to nonprofit organizations serving on the frontlines of the pandemic in our region.
 The Greater Cleveland COVID-19 Rapid Response Fund is designed to complement the work of public health officials and expand local capacity to address all aspects of the outbreak as efficiently as possible.
 The fund will provide grant awards on a rolling basis to nonprofit organizations in Cuyahoga, Lake and Geauga counties.

-Cleveland Foundation employees working remotely; office access restricted
+Cleveland Foundation office access restricted

 Grant and planned gifts processing and distribution of checks/EFT will continue.

-Cleveland Foundation events being rescheduled
+Cleveland Foundation community events go virtual

 The Steven A. Minter Conference Center closed at present time